yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 # 2) Create a new smartapp called ecobeeRemoteSensorInit, grab the code from the related txt file, save & publish
 <b>a) Go to </b>

-https://graph.api.smartthings.com/ide/apps    (or whatever your shard is)
+https://graph.api.smartthings.com/ide/apps    (or whatever your shard is and click on My Smartapps in the IDE's top menu)

 <b>b) Create a new Smartapp, click on new Smartapp on the right</b>